savonet/liquidshop/2/index.md

 version.
 Highlights of our script include advanced usages of the delay operator and how we use fading transitions.
 Lahmacun radio's regular IT team consists of 5+ volunteers (all of them being experienced IT professionals).

+**Sheri	Barclay: _[KPISS](https://kpiss.fm/) 3.0 - Sustaining an Online Radio Community_**

+I would like to discuss the finer points of building and sustaining a community pre, during and post pandemic as well as how we updated the structure of our website in a year since the last liquid soap meeting, the potential to build in the metaverse and some thoughts on growth and an interesting new player to the streaming game.

 **Gilles Pietri: _Migrating from 1.4 to 2.0_**